atjallen/atjallen.github.io/index.md

 # Hi there

 I'm Ashley, a 3rd year undergraduate student studying Mathematical Computation at University College London.
 I absolutely *love* programming.
-I've dabbled in a lot of different programming languages but my main ones are Java and JavaScript (I sense a pattern forming...).
+I've dabbled in a lot of different programming languages but my main ones are Java and JavaScript.
 I also really love video games, playing them and making them.

 ## Projects